google/seqio/README.md

   * `add_eos`, which specifies whether the feature should end with the vocabulary's EOS token.
   * The output `dtype` which must be a `tf.dtypes.DType`.

-**Note:** specifying these options on `Feature` does not by itself ensure the proper transformations are applied -- you must also include then necessary preprocessors.
+**Note:** specifying these options on `Feature` does not by itself ensure the proper transformations are applied -- you must also include the necessary preprocessors.

 The [tasks used in T5](TODO) all produce "inputs" and "targets" features to be consumed by the text-to-text model.
 For a decoder-only language model, only a single feature (e.g., "targets") would be necessary.
 Nevertheless, SeqIO is flexible enough to generate arbitrary output features what will be converted into model features by the [`FeatureConverter`](#featureconverter) later in the pipeline.